mlpack/blog/doc/tutorials/Lozhnikov2016Summary.md

+@brief Implementation of tree types - Summary
+@author Mikhail Lozhnikov
-Title: Implementation of tree types : Summary
+@page Lozhnikov2016Summary Implementation of tree types - Summary
-Date: 2016-08-23 02:00:00
+@date 2016-08-23 02:00:00

-Tags: gsoc, space trees
-Author: Mikhail Lozhnikov
+@section Lozhnikov2016Summary Implementation of tree types - Summary

 In this blog post I'll try to describe consisely the work that I have done for the mlpack library as part of the GSoC project [R+ trees, Hilbert R trees, vantage point trees, random projection trees, UB trees implementation] [project-link] this summer.